autifyhq/actions-web-test-run/README.md

   os-version:
     required: false
     description: 'OS version for running the test scenario (not supported by test plan executions)'
-  autify-connect-key:
+  autify-connect:
     required: false
-    description: 'Name of the Autify Connect Key (not supported by test plan executions)'
+    description: 'Name of the Autify Connect Access Point (not supported by test plan executions)'
   autify-path:
     required: false
     default: 'autify'